Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Conclusion

 \section{Conclusion}

 This paper has presented an approach to use Piecewise Affine Reach-avoid Computation (PARC) for safe goal-reaching robot trajectory planning near danger.
 PARC enables goal-reaching through narrow gaps and in tight obstacle configurations, even with extreme dynamics.
 The method outperforms a variety of state-of-the-art reach-avoid methods and establishes a new benchmark for safe, extreme vehicle motion planning.
-Future work will improve PARC's computation time,
+Future work will improve PARC's computation time, consider more types of uncertainty as opposed to lumped tracking error, and extend beyond mobile robots.